Call for Abstracts

 • Any references should be written according to Physical and Engineering Sciences in Medicine (PESM) journal format.
 Details can be found on the Springer PESM website under instructions to authors.

-• As a blind abstract review process will be completed, please do not include any authors’ names or affiliations in the body of the abstract.
+• As a blind abstract review process will be completed, please do not include any authors’ names or affiliations in the body of the abstract or in the filename of the abstract document.

 Please check your abstract carefully as once submitted no further changes will be possible.